mikependon/RepoDB/RepoDb.Wiki/Getting Started.md

 ## Making a CRUD calls

-To make a CRUD calls via RepoDb, kindly follow the steps below.
+To make a *CRUD* calls via *RepoDb*, kindly follow the steps below.

 ### Inserting a record

 To insert a record, please use the [Insert](https://repodb.readthedocs.io/en/latest/pages/connection.html#insert) operation.
-Please copy the provided sample script below and paste it in your `Program.cs`, just right after the `Main()` method.
+Please copy the provided sample script below and paste it in your *Program.cs*, just right after the `Main()` method.

 ```
 public void DoInsert()